KirthikR/CE802-MACHINE-LEARNING-ASSIGNMENT/README.md

 # Data Exploration:

 You examined the dataset to understand its structure, checked data types, and ensured there were no missing values.
-Data Preprocessing:
+# Data Preprocessing:

 Categorical variables were one-hot encoded to make them compatible with machine learning models.
 The dataset was modified to include these encoded variables and exclude the original categorical columns.
-Model Training:
+# Model Training:

 You chose a linear regression model for the task, initialized it, and trained it using the training dataset.
-Model Testing:
+# Model Testing:

 The trained model was then used to make predictions on a separate test dataset.
-Next Steps:
+# Next Steps:

 Depending on the project requirements, you might want to evaluate the model's performance using metrics like Mean Squared Error (MSE) or R-squared.
 Further optimization of the model or exploration of other algorithms could be considered.

-# Model Comparison:

-Compared the performance of different models using a heatmap visualization.

-# Test Data Prediction:

-Applied the trained model to predict outcomes on a separate test dataset.

-# Conclusion:

-Concluded the process by reiterating key steps and notifying the successful generation of the output file.